lumoz/codeigniter-form-validation/README.md

 - `url` Check URL fields are valid
 - `maxlen` Check that fields are not longer than a defined value
 - `minlen` Check that fields are not shorter than a defined value
-- `alpha` Check that fields do not have characters other than letters of the alphabet
+- `alpha` Check that fields do not have characters other than letters of alphabet
-- `alpha_s` Check that fields do not have characters other than letters of the alphabet and space
+- `alpha_s` Check that fields do not have characters other than letters of alphabet and space
 - `num` Check that fields do not have characters other than numbers
 - `num_s` Check that fields do not have characters other than numbers and space
 - `alphanum` Check that fields do not have characters other than letters and numbers
-- `alphanum_s` Check that fields do not have characters other than letters of the alphabet, numbers and space
+- `alphanum_s` Check that fields do not have characters other than letters of alphabet, numbers and space
 - `no_spaces` Check that fields do not have spaces
 - `num_gt` Check if a numeric field is greater than a certain value
 - `num_lt` Check if a numeric field is less than a certain value